-Greetings from the Outer Banks where the 17th Annual Outer Banks Bike Week is happening this weeks.
+Greetings from the Outer Banks where the 17th Annual Outer Banks Bike Week!
 It’s kind of hard to imagine that it’s been there’s been 17 of them, but checking our memory, yes there has.

 If there was any doubt this was bike week the rider who pulled up next to us in Kitty Hawk on a beautiful Triumph Bonneville left no doubt.